RhiH/studio_gallery/README.md

 ```
 Database setup

 To set up your database you will first need to run the following command.
-Nb python3 was the commd used her, please choose the most appropriate for you.
 ```
 python3 manage.py migrate
 ```